parallelvirtualcluster/pvc-ansible/README.md

 0. Create a set of vars in `group_vars`, using `group_vars/default` as an example.
 Ensure that all desired coordinators are configured with the `is_coordinator: yes` flag.
 0. Run the `pvc.yml` playbook against the servers.
-If this is the very first run for a given cluster, use the `-e bootstrap=yes` variable to ensure the Ceph, Patroni, and PVC clusters are initialized.
+If this is the very first run for a given cluster, use the `-e do_bootstrap=yes` variable to ensure the Ceph, Patroni, and PVC clusters are initialized.

 ## License